Thinking your luck couldn’t get any worse? Well, brace yourself for a humorous journey into the world of Greek mythology, where even the mighty...

-Considered by many to be the Slovak Kandinsky, we would like to present to you the famous Slovak sculptor and painter Vladimír Kompánek who, through the reduction of reality into simple geometric shapes and primary colors, created works that reflected the beauty of Slovak nature immersed in a snow cover, that Kompánek remembers from his childhood memories.
+Considered by many to be the Slovak Kandinsky, the famous Slovak sculptor and painter Vladimír Kompánek through the reduction of reality into simple geometric shapes and primary colors created works that reflected the beauty of Slovak nature.
+His depictions are immersed in a snow cover that Kompánek remembers from his childhood memories.

 Such was the winter in the Rajecká valley, as the sculptor and painter Vladimír Kompánek remembered.
 He described it in the book Impressions, in which he immortalized his childhood memories.
 The cottages covered with snow in picturesque paradise villages, squatting under white caps, children chanting in the snow, and colorful carnival processions.

 Although his main artistic inspiration comes from the village of Rajec, from 1947 to 1949 Kompánek lived in the capital city of Bratislava where he studied at the Slovak Technical University and later he transferred to the Academy of Fine Arts (still in Bratislava), where he studied until 1954.
-In 1957 he was a co-founder of the so-called Mikuláš Galanda Group, which played a significant role in the formation of Slovak fine art.
+In 1957 he co-founded the so-called Mikuláš Galanda Group that played a significant role in the formation of Slovak fine art.

 In 1993, together with his friends, he founded the Association of Slovak Artists, whose honorary chairman he was until his death.
 He also significantly participated in the founding of the Mikuláš Galanda Foundation (1995 – 1997), as well as in the founding of the Studio of Slovak Artists at the Cité Internationale des Arts in Paris.